bjiang0089/WolfWR/README.md

 ## Design Notes

-`Merchandise` and `productID` are the terms we were told to use.
+`Merchandise` and `productID` are the terms used in the description.
 Throughout the code base, Merchandise and Product are used interchangeably to refer to the same thing.

 ## Running the Program
 From the command line / terminal, navigate to the root directory of this project.
 To compile, run `mvn clean package`.
 To execute the program, run `java -jar target/CSC540-WolfWR-1.0.jar`.
 The program will give command line prompts to navigate through the program.